 - Once the student has been offered the internship and all details and requirements are settled, the Arts Administration Department will send a confirmation letter to the organization.

 Yes.
-Business, leadership, writing & communication skills as well as teamwork & planning are all desirable skills in the for-profit world.
+Business, leadership, writing, and communication skills as well as teamwork and planning are all desirable skills in the for-profit world.

 Absolutely!
 Because the Arts Administration degree requires classes in many disciplines (business, journalism, and the University's Core Curriculum), students who spend time in the Arts Administration department are well prepared to move into most any other field of study.

 Currently, there are approximately 90 students in the department with 2 full-time professors and adjunct professors joining the faculty on a regular basis.

 Because of Butler's Core Curriculum requirements (where every undergraduate student takes the same Core courses), changing your major is possible.

 - Providing educational opportunities and training for students seeking to manage the arts.

 - Providing comprehensive undergraduate liberal arts education which integrates the arts with business skills.